 Deformed carrots are unsightly and smaller than they might be if they didn’t have any problems.
-While most carrot problems are usually related to boring and chewing insects, the most common reason you may find carrots forked and deformed is cultivation.
+While most carrot problems are usually related to boring and chewing insects, the most common reason you may find carrots forked and deformed is improper cultivation.
 Carrots are easy to grow and thrive in many zones during the growing season.
 The plants need well worked soil with good organic amendments and plenty of water.

-Carrots that have to force their way through compacted or rocky soil will split and become malformed.
+Carrots that force their way through compacted or rocky soil will split and become malformed.
 Carrots may also become stunted or deformed when they are planted too closely together.
 Make sure to consult the seed packet before planting and provide adequate space for the vegetable’s development.

 What Causes Deformities in Carrots?

 The appearance of stunted and split carrots typically has the gardener wondering what causes deformities in carrots.
 Deformed carrots are not only caused by poor soil but may also be from the activities of root knot nematodes or a disease called Phytoplasma aster.

 Nematodes are nearly invisible soil organisms with feeding activity that can cause nodules to form on plant roots.
 Since the carrot is the main root of the plant, these nodules distort and deform the vegetable.